eISSN: 3049-0677

 Copyright:

-Authors retain copyright of their work.
-By publishing in PhytoTalks, authors grant the journal the right to publish and distribute the work under the selected Creative Commons license.
+By submitting and publishing in PhytoTalks, authors grant the journal a non-exclusive right to publish, distribute, and archive the work under the applicable Creative Commons license.